 Essex Farm Cemetery

-The somewhat haphazard and irregular layout of the graves here shows this is a war time cemetery, rather than the more regular layouts typical of post-war concentration cemeteries.
+The somewhat haphazard and irregular layout of the graves here shows this is a wartime cemetery, rather than the more regular layouts typical of post-war concentration cemeteries.
 There are 1,205 burials, with 103 of these unidentified.
-There are 19 special memorials to men believed to be, or known to be, buried here.
+There are 19 special memorials to men believed to be or known to be, buried here.

 Buried here, in Plot 1, Row U Grave 8 is Valentine Joe Strudwick, who died in action very near here in Boezinghe on the 14th of January 1916, aged just 15 years and 11 months.
-He was from Dorking in Surrey, and known as Joe.
+He was from Dorking in Surrey and known as Joe.
 He lied about his age to enlist when he was just 14.
 His mother, Louisa, chose the inscription that can be seen on his headstone: “Not Gone From Memory Or From Love”.

 Just behind the cemetery is a memorial to the 49th West Riding Division.
 Men from this Division served here in 1915, and several are buried in Essex Farm Cemetery, in Plot 1.

-In todays pleasant landscape, it is easy to forget that the Ypres Salient was scarred by battle.
+In today’s pleasant landscape, it is easy to forget that the Ypres Salient was scarred by battle.
 But the relics from the conflict lie just below the surface almost everywhere.
-The Diggers excavated here in October 2001 and uncovered a narrow gauge railway, which would have been used to transport supplies.
+The Diggers excavated here in October 2001 and uncovered a narrow-gauge railway, which would have been used to transport supplies.
 The monument to the 49th Division can be seen in the background; a juxtaposition of the battlefield itself and the memorial to those who died here.

 Essex Farm Cemetery is probably one of the most visited sites in the Salient, and this is principally because of its association with John McCrae.
 John McCrae was a Canadian, born in Ontario in 1871, who qualified in medicine at Toronto in 1898.
 He served with the Artillery during the Boer War.
-From 1901 until 1914, he practiced as a doctor in Canada and in England.
+From 1901 until 1914, he practised as a doctor in Canada and in England.

 On the outbreak of the First World War, he enlisted within the first few weeks and was sent overseas in September 1914, again with the Canadian Field Artillery.
 Whilst stationed at Essex Farm, in May 1915 he was moved to write the famous poem “In Flanders Fields“, after one of his friends, Alexis Helmer, was killed and buried.

-Seeing the poppies blow around the graves led to the best known image of this poem.
+Seeing the poppies blow around the graves led to the best-known image of this poem.
 “In Flanders Fields” was published for the first time in Punch in December that year, and has since come to encapsulate the sacrifice of those who fought.
 Sadly Helmer’s grave was lost later in the War, and he is commemorated on Panel 10 of the Menin Gate in Ypres.

 This simple and short poem is extremely moving, and when you visit Flanders and see the poppies blowing in the cemeteries, you cannot fail to be touched by the words of the poem.
 Even in 1918, shortly after his death, his obituary in The Times recorded that “the volume of his work was small, but his verse has obtained a lasting place in modern anthologies.”
 The poppy has of course since become the major symbol of Remembrance.

 John McCrae continued to serve during the Great War, until in January 1918 he fell ill with pneumonia, and died on January the 28th 1918.
-He is buried at Wimereux cemetery near Boulogne.
+He is buried at Wimereux Cemetery near Boulogne.
 Further information on John McCrae’s life can be found on the Veteran Affairs Canada website.

 In between the cemetery and the bunkers (see below) is a fairly recent memorial to McCrae.
 The left panel holds the register, whilst the main middle panel gives a brief history of John McCrae in several languages, with the poem itself to the right.
-The right hand panel shows the poem again, as a handwritten version in bronze.
+The right-hand panel shows the poem again, as a handwritten version in bronze.

-At the front of the cemetery there is also an Albertina marker with the date May the 3rd 1915, commemorating the writing of the poem.
+At the front of the cemetery, there is also an Albertina marker with the date May the 3rd 1915, commemorating the writing of the poem.

 Dressing Station and Bunkers

-Just to the left hand side of the Cemetery are some of the concrete structures used by the Advanced Dressing Station during the War.
-For a long time after the War these structures were flooded and inaccessible.
-Around 20 years ago they were purchased by the town of Ypres, and then restored to allow access and entry.
+Just to the left-hand side of the Cemetery are some of the concrete structures used by the Advanced Dressing Station during the War.
+For a long time after the War, these structures were flooded and inaccessible.
+Around 20 years ago they were purchased by the town of Ypres and then restored to allow access and entry.